akstealthay/anoy/README.md

 # Anoy [![Gitter](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/frictionle)

-> The tool does not export for now.
-The task of export is in progress and for now you can pick any issue from the Issue section of the repository
+> The tool does not export for now neither it can tag any test.
+The task of export and tagging is in progress and for now you can pick any issue from the Issue section of the repository

 ## Introduction